jw120/toy-rxjs/README.md

 ## TODO

-* Map versions - finish imp, tests
+* Map versions - tests, doc
 * Add JSDoc? or at least more comments